Mỹ Tâm: 1999–2000: Debut

 Mỹ Tâm signed with Vafaco Record in 1999 and participated in many singing bands.
 She received many awards in various singing competitions.
 Her first demo song was "Nhé anh" (Please, Dear), written by Nguyen Ha, who helped her build image at the start of her career.
-She co-wrote a soft ballad, "Mãi yêu" (Endless Love), with Nguyen Quang.
+She co-wrote a soft ballad, "Mãi yêu" (Love, Always), with Nguyen Quang.

 After her contract with Vafaco ended in 2000, she had her hair cut short and colored to a yellow-brown "Korean style"; she also dressed sexier.
 In 2000, she worked at the Music Center in Ho Chi Minh City.
 She entered the Asia New Singer Competition that was held in Shanghai, China, and won a bronze medal, which she considered pivotal to becoming a singer.
 She graduated in 2001 as a top student.